Vilijan/ASABidding/README.md

 Through this solution I want to explain a system developed on the Algorand network that does automated transfer of an asset of interest to the person who has paid the most for that particular asset.

 Lets imagine a scenario in the today's world where an entity wants to sell some arbitrary asset for the highest possible price.
-The process of bidding for the asset and the process of transferring the ownership of the asset involves a lot of 3rd parties which adds a lot of additional costs to the process and adds the need to trust unknown institutions who operate behind the scenes.
+The process of bidding for the asset and the process of transferring the ownership of the asset involves a lot of 3rd parties which adds a lot of additional costs to the process and adds the need to trust unknown institutions who mostly operate behind the scenes.
 In this blog post I describe a system that tries to replace the 3rd party institutions with a code which is best described as a Smart Contract.

 We currently relay on a lot of signatures from well established institutions in order verify some processes.
 What if those signatures can be provided by compiling a deterministic program which is transparent and provides equal opportunity for everyone participating in the process ?